parallax background

 School Nurse

 Tania is with us on Mondays and Fridays as our nationally certified school nurse of nearly 10 years of experience.
 She enjoys supporting students and their health, and mentors other school nurses in their practice.
 Here at GALS, Tania appreciates the staff-student connection, teaching of confidence and advocacy skills, and incorporation of benefits of movement and physical activity to optimize academic achievement.
-When not working to ensure care and health Tani can be found cooking, baking, reading or biking.
+When not working to ensure care and health Tania can be found cooking, baking, reading or biking.

 Maryanna Brunkhorst